mpld3/mpld3/doc/quickstart.rst

 General Functions
 -----------------

+These are the general functions used to convert matplotlib graphics into HTML and D3js.
+See some examples of these being used in the :ref:`example-gallery`.

 :func:`fig_to_d3`
     This is the core routine which takes a figure and constructs a string of html and javascript which can be embedded in any webpage.

 :func:`show_d3`
     This function is mpld3's equivalent of matplotlib's ``plt.show`` function.
-    It will convert the current figure to html, start a local webserver which serves this html, and (if the operating system allows it) automatically open this page in the web browser.
+    It will convert the current figure to html using :func:`fig_to_d3`, start a local webserver which serves this html, and (if the operating system allows it) automatically open this page in the web browser.

 IPython Notebook Functions
 --------------------------

+These are functions which enable the use of mpld3 within the IPython notebook.
+See some examples of these being used in the :ref:`notebook-examples`.

 :func:`display_d3`
     This function displays a single mpld3 figure inline within the IPython